 The Falkirk Archives cover the most populated part of the former County of Stirlingshire.

-- The transcription of the section for Falkirk from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Falkirk from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Falkirk Council has hints on getting started in genealogy with advice from staff at libraries.